-Dracula by Bram Stoker: A Masterpiece of Gothic Literature
+Dracula by Bram Stoker: A Gothic Masterpiece

 Summary

-The Indelible Impact of Dracula on Gothic Literature
+Dracula's Indelible Impact on Gothic Literature

-The Indelible Impact of Dracula on Gothic Literature
+Dracula's Indelible Impact on Gothic Literature

 The Plot: A Complex Clockwork Mechanism